0x60df/loophole/README.md

 You can change this style by the function `loophole-mode-set-lighter-format`.
-For example, the following line make lighter show the list of tag string of enabled loophole-map instead of number.
+For example, the following line make lighter show the list of tag string of enabled loophole-map instead of the number.

 ``` emacs-lisp
 (loophole-mode-set-lighter-format 'tag)